Able-Bodied Adults Without Dependents and Mandatory Work Participants FAQ

 - Former foster youth aged 24 or younger who were in foster care on their 18th birthday or later.

-- If any of these apply to you, you must contact the Florida Department of Children and Families (Department).
-We will consider your information to determine if you are exempt from participating in the work activities.
+- If any of these apply to you, you must contact the Florida Department of Children and Families (DCF).
+D will consider your information to determine if you are exempt from participating in the work activities.

 What does it mean to be an ABAWD or mandatory work participant for food assistance?